트립팝 TripopTripop

 Itinerary

-Seoul 5-Day Itinerary — Gyeongbokgung, Bukchon, N Seoul Tower, Lotte World Tower Guide (AI-Generated Plan)
+Seoul 5-Day Itinerary — Gyeongbokgung, Bukchon, N Seoul Tower, Lotte World Tower Complete Guide (AI-Generated Plan)

 Seoul's royal palaces, hanok villages, K-pop, K-beauty, and skyline views in one tight 5-day route.
 Gyeongbokgung hanbok experience, Bukchon Hanok Village, Gwangjang Market, N Seoul Tower, Lotte World Tower — all without wasted travel time.
-Built with Tripop AI + refined with practical logistics for international travelers.
+Built with Tripop AI, verified with 2026 prices, hours, and practical logistics for international travelers.

 #Seoul itinerary#Seoul 5 days#Korea itinerary#Gyeongbokgung Palace#Bukchon Hanok Village#Gwangjang Market#N Seoul Tower#Lotte World Tower#Seoul Sky#Gangnam#Hongdae#Myeongdong#Itaewon#Seongsu#hanbok experience#K-pop#K-beauty#K-ETA#South Korea travel#AI travel planner#Tripop#offline travel app

 Seoul packs royal palaces, K-pop, K-beauty, world-class food, and futuristic skylines into one compact city — even a short trip delivers.
-Five days is the sweet spot: enough for Gyeongbokgung's palace culture, Bukchon's hanok alleys, Gangnam's K-pop experiences, and Hongdae's youth scene, all without wasted travel time.
-This guide refines a Tripop AI-generated plan with practical routes, budgets, and food picks for international travelers.
+Five days is the sweet spot: enough for Gyeongbokgung's palace culture, Bukchon's hanok alleys, Gangnam's K-pop scene, and Hongdae's youth energy, without wasted travel time.
+This guide refines a Tripop AI-generated plan with 2026-verified routes, prices, and food picks for international travelers.

 Why 5 days — palace + modern + K-culture balance